moliver28/research-handbook/content/handbook/business-technology/data-team/platform/snowflake-warehouse-optimization.md

 ## Quick Summary

-In order to 'right-size' a warehouse, the following steps are suggested:
+Guidelines to choose the correct warehouse for a particular dbt model:

 - The user should base the initial *estimated* warehouse size on the number of partitions scanned within the query
 - Benchmark by increasing the warehouse size and comparing the 'cost' vs 'reduction in query time'
+- In the context of the total credits consumed by the dbt DAG, right-sizing warehouses by model for the smallest models does not lead to much cost reduction

 ## Prospectus

-In our current dbt set-up, we are currently using a mix of `Large` and `X-Large` warehouses to run our production dbt jobs, based on the model tag.
+In our current dbt set-up, we use a mix of `Large` and `X-Large` warehouses to run our production dbt jobs, based on the model tag.

-There is room for improvement here because not every model that is tagged 'product' for example requires an XL warehouse.

-dbt has since introduced functionality to specify the size of the warehouse on the *model* level.
+However, dbt offers the ability to specify the warehouse size on the *model* level.

-The goal of this exploration is to provide some guidelines on 'right-sizing' warehouses in the context of the data team's needs so that we can take advantage of setting appropriate warehouse sizes for each dbt model.

-Specifically, the following will be discussed:
+Initially, we had looked at right-sizing the warehouse for every single model, and we ran benchmarks [in this issue](https://gitlab.com/gitlab-data/analytics/-/issues/21802#note_2143766668) to see what the potential cost savings would be.
+We found that right-sizing the warehouse for our smaller models doesn't make a key difference in the credits consumed when looking at overall credit consumption.

+However, this does not make right-sizing the warehouse for models an unnecessary task.
+It just shows that we should be selective about which models we try to right-size.
+Since it takes time to right-size each model, time should be allocated to the models that are currently costing the most credits.

+The rest of this page will document:

+1. Key theoretical concepts for warehouse efficiency:
     - How warehouse sizing affects cost vs performance
-- Theoretically, what makes the most 'efficient' warehouse for our needs
+    - What makes the most 'efficient' warehouse for our needs
-  - hypothetical examples
+    - Hypothetical examples
-- Guidelines for right-sizing
+1. How to right-size a warehouse
+    - Steps needed
-  - Real world examples
+    - Real-world examples
+1. When to spend time right-sizing models
+1. Future steps

-## Warehouse sizing - concepts
+## Section 1: Warehouse sizing - concepts

+<details><summary>Warehouse sizing - concepts</summary>

 ### Concept 1: Cost vs Performance

 Each time you increase the size of the warehouse by one level, you are doubling the CPU and RAM of your compute instance.
-Correspondingly, you are also doubling the price via the credits you are consuming.
+Correspondingly, you are also doubling the price via the credits you consume.

 While the *price is doubled*, in an ideal world on the proper workload/query, the *query time is reduced by half* due to the doubling of the compute instance's resources.
 Therefore, in this situation, you would pay the same price on either warehouse, but the bigger warehouse would halve the run-time of the query, making it the more efficient choice.

-Eventually, if you keep upsizing the warehouse, you'll reach a point of diminishing returns where the query run-time may be only reduced slightly, while the costs increase disproportionately faster.
+Eventually, if you keep upsizing the warehouse, you'll reach a point of diminishing returns, where the query run-time may be only slightly reduced while the costs increase disproportionately faster.
 Here's a select.dev [cost vs performance diagram](https://images.app.goo.gl/K3asyxSqhJqP2hM76) illustrating this point [1].

 ### Concept 2: defining 'efficiency'

-When thinking about efficiency, there are two dimensions to consider: cost and performance.
+Efficiency comes in two dimensions: cost and performance.

-Because there are 2 dimensions, 'efficiency' doesn't have a clear definition, it needs to be decided based on how much you value 'cost' versus 'performance'.
+Because there are two dimensions, 'efficiency' doesn't have a clear definition; it needs to be decided based on how much you value 'cost' versus 'performance.'

 In our case, we will say here that we value 'cost' more than 'performance'.
-This is because for many of our models, we don't have a strict SLA.
+This is because we don't have a strict SLA for many of our models.

-However, that is not to say we are willing to sacrifice all performance.
+However, that does not mean we are willing to sacrifice all performance.
 In an ideal world, we stay pretty close to our existing dbt run-times.
 However, when possible, we would rather 'horizontally scale' rather than 'vertically scale'.
-That is, we would rather run more models concurrently on a cheaper warehouse, than run fewer models concurrently on a more expensive warehouse.
+That is, we would rather run more models concurrently on a cheaper warehouse than run fewer models concurrently on a more expensive warehouse.

 Based on the requirements above, we will define efficiency clearly as follows:

-> **A warehouse is efficient when compared to the next-size smaller warehouse, the query run-time is reduced by 40% or more.**
+> **A warehouse is efficient when compared to the next-size smaller warehouse; the query run-time is reduced by 40% or more.**

-Explanation: As discussed in the previous section, for the next-size bigger warehouse, in order for it to break-even, it needs to run 2x as fast (query run-time is reduced by **50%**) to compensate for its 2x price increase.
+Explanation: As discussed in the previous section, for the next-size bigger warehouse to break even, it needs to run 2x as fast (query run-time is reduced by **50%**) to compensate for its 2x price increase.

 In our definition, we require run-time to be reduced by at least 40%, which translates to a maximum increase in cost of 20%.
-The reason why we don't require 50% reduction in run-time (and break-even in costs) is the following:
+The reason why we don't require a 50% reduction in run-time (and break-even in costs) is the following:

 - we need our performance to stay close to existing dbt run-times
-- we want to work iteratively, which means setting a more realistic goal that allows some wiggle room, and then adjusting the goalpost once we learn more.
+- we want to work iteratively, which means setting a more realistic goal that allows some wiggle-room and then adjusting the goalpost once we learn more.

 <details><summary>Aside: calculating percentage improvements for run-times</summary>